MichaelBell/rp1-hacking/PIO.md

 ## RP1 register documentation

-The register layout at `0xf000_0000` is general very similar to te RP2040.
+The register layout at `0xf000_0000` is general very similar to the RP2040.
 Differences are documented below - for the known registers refer to section 3.7 of the RP2040 datasheet.

 | Offset  | Register | Notes |
 | ------  | -------- | ----- |